GIVE Flemish masterpieces project

 Through a call for tenders, we appointed a conservation and management expert, Martine Eeckhout.
-She will draw up condition reports of each piece to be digitised and monitor the proper handling of these valuable manuscripts throughout the entire process.
-At the end of June 2022, we also appointed the most suitable digitisation partner, to take care of digitising the manuscripts together with meemoo, before the 2022 summer holidays.
+She drew up condition reports of each piece to be digitised and monitored the proper handling of these valuable manuscripts throughout the entire process.
+At the end of June 2022, we also appointed the most suitable digitisation partner, GMS, to take care of digitising the manuscripts together with meemoo.

 Phase 3: digitisation

 In contrast to other mass digitisation projects, this project only involves a modest number of items, and therefore requires a different approach: the preparation period, which will include drawing up condition reports among other things, will take longer, and the digitisation period will be shorter.
 Since this involves a smaller number of items and we cannot take advantage of any economy of scale, most of the manuscripts will be digitised in situ.
 We'll be digitising in 11 different locations.
 Another difference is that we’ll be able to check the digitised manuscripts visually, from front to back, before importing them in the meemoo archive system.

 The actual digitisation will begin with a test phase in the summer of 2022.
 A professional digitisation partner will carefully photograph the manuscripts on a book cradle for this, and all the equipment will satisfy internationally accepted quality standards.
 We will carry out continuous quality controls together with the digitisation partner.